Security-Onion-Solutions/securityonion-docs/salt.rst

 Firewall:
   Much of information and functionality that follows is handled with :ref:`so-allow` or so-firewall, but could help provide a better understanding of what those two scripts are doing under the hood.
  The firewall state and pillars were designed around the idea of creating port groups and host groups and creating an allow rule by assigning a port group to a host group.
 A node that has a port group / host group combination assigned to it, will allow the hosts in that group to connect to those ports on that node.
 There are many default rules that have already been assigned, they can be viewed here:

-  Default port groups: https://github.com/Security-Onion-Solutions/securityonion/blob/master/salt/firewall/portgroups.yaml Default host groups: https://github.com/Security-Onion-Solutions/securityonion/blob/master/salt/firewall/hostgroups.yaml Default port group assignments: https://github.com/Security-Onion-Solutions/securityonion/blob/master/salt/firewall/assigned_hostgroups.map.yaml
+  Default port groups: https://github.com/Security-Onion-Solutions/securityonion/blob/master/salt/firewall/portgroups.yaml

+  Default host groups: https://github.com/Security-Onion-Solutions/securityonion/blob/master/salt/firewall/hostgroups.yaml

+  Default port group assignments: https://github.com/Security-Onion-Solutions/securityonion/blob/master/salt/firewall/assigned_hostgroups.map.yaml

  During setup, the files from securityonion/files/firewall/ (https://github.com/Security-Onion-Solutions/securityonion/tree/master/files/firewall), are copied to the local directory located at: /opt/so/saltstack/local/salt/firewall/.
 Once setup is complete and so-allow or so-firewall are called in the future, they modify the appropriate yaml files that are located under /opt/so/saltstack/local/salt/firewall/.
 Since these yaml files are under /opt/so/saltstack/local/ they will not be changed during a code update.

 IDS Tools:
- To enable or disable SIDS for Suricata, the idstools pillar can be used.
-The same concept applies to the idstools pillar being placed in stats or the minion pillar file if you want the setting to be global or specific to the node.
+ To enable or disable SIDS for Suricata, the ``idstools`` pillar can be used.
+The same concept applies to the ``idstools`` pillar being placed in static or the minion pillar file if you want the setting to be global or specific to the node.

- If the SID 1234 commented out, that you want to enable it, add the following to the appropriate static or minion pillar file:
+ If SID 1234 is commented out and you want to enable it, add the following to the appropriate static or minion pillar file:

 ::